 Can I take photographs at the Harbin Ice Festival?

 Of course it’s possible to take some amazing photos at the Harbin Ice Festival, but bear in mind that the extreme cold can affect battery life.
-In my 2021 visit I had no problems with my camera, but the drone I was using packed up very quickly and I could not re-warm the batteries.
+On my 2021 visit, I had no problems with my camera, but the drone I was using packed up very quickly and I could not re-warm the batteries.
 You can see the footage I did get here!

 How do I get to Harbin?